 Pottery Barn Colors Inspired Color Palette

-It’s no secret that I love Pottery Barn!
-Their laidback style has in fact been a source of inspiration for me for over a decade, and the colors, rustic materials used on both their furnishing and home decor resonates a lot with my Brazilian roots.
+It’s no secret that I love the looks of Pottery Barn!
+Their laidback style has, in fact, been a source of inspiration for me for over a decade, as the colors, and rustic materials used on both their furnishing and home decor resonate a lot with my Brazilian roots.

-So, when I saw a dark navy blue popping up in their featured homes, it instantly sparked a desire to give try a dark color in our new home, and as you now know it was a beautiful image at the BHG magazine that triggered the navy blue choice on our new home exterior colors!
+So, when I saw a dark navy blue popping up in their featured homes, it instantly sparked a desire to try a dark color in our new home.
+As you now know, it was a beautiful image in the BHG magazine that triggered the navy blue choice on our new home exterior colors!

 Be Open To Change, And New Colors

-The painting job on our last home in San Diego was arranged and contracted over the phone, from Maryland, before our move, and I went on “super safe mode” and painted the house beige from head to toe, but this time around I was ready to try something completely different.
+The painting job on our last home in San Diego was arranged and contracted over the phone, from Maryland, before our move, and I went into “super safe mode” and painted the house beige from head to toe, but this time around, I was ready to try something completely different.

-To balance all that beige, in San Diego, I played with colors on pillows, home decor, and even hang super tall red floral curtains (talk about happy!) but here I wanted to go the other way around and create contrast with the walls.
+To balance all that beige, in San Diego, I played with colors on pillows, and home decor, and even hung super tall red floral curtains (talk about happiness!), but here I wanted to go the other way around and create contrast with the walls.
 Also, this house is larger, and I wanted to create more intimate spaces in the living and dining room areas where the dark color choice would be perfect for that.

-On the other hand, I wanted to find a light color that would go on all other areas of the house as the base color.
-I wanted something that would make the house feel warmer and inviting, even in our family room which has a double ceiling height.
+On the other hand, I wanted to find a light color that would go on all other house areas as the base color.
+I wanted something that would make the house feel warmer and inviting, even in our family room with a double ceiling height.

-To get me started, I curated images of spaces with navy blues on my New Home Pinterest board.
-I also downloaded the Sherwin Williams color app (ColorSnap Visualizer at the app store) to see options to the colors I was flirting with by using the similar and coordinating colors functions available on the app.
+I curated images of spaces with navy blues on my New Home Pinterest board to get me started.
+I also downloaded the Sherwin Williams color app (ColorSnap Visualizer at the app store) to see options for the colors I was flirting with by using the similar and coordinating colors functions available on the app.

 Test Your Colors Everywhere